genesis-x/Blockchain-Bootstrap/README.md

 [Explorer 1](http://xgs.ccore.online/) <br/>
 [Explorer 2](http://45.77.214.49/) <br/>
-If you are on the right chain but isn't syncing the newer blocks, please follow solution steps outlined below to resync cleanly off the network with a new peers.dat:
+If you are on the right chain but isn't syncing the newer blocks, please follow solution steps outlined below to resync cleanly off the network with a new peers.dat: <br/>

+Inside GUI Wallet: <br/>
+"Tools > Wallet Repair > Delete Local Blockchain Folders (-resync)" to initiate the full re-sync. <br/>
+(unless you have a known good backup of the blockchain that you know how to restore)

 Also, ensure that your genesisx.conf doesn't have any connect= or addnodes= lines unless you know why they are there.